My wife bought me running shoes for Christmas. The nicest pair I've ever owned. Brooks Ghost 6.

 We're buddies on Facebook.
 Last October, Shawn posted that he had gone 0.81 miles on a treadmill.
 He said, "It feels so awesome being this close to my

 impossible goal of walking a mile!
 What's holding you back . . . ?
 Mine was only paralysis and gravity!"
 He reached his one-mile goal on January 4, 2014.

 When I read what Shawn said, something clicked.
 I realized that I was doing myself a disservice.
 If Shawn could walk a mile, why couldn't I run a mile or three miles or five or 10?

 This is where I start.
 My goal is to run at least two 5Ks this year.
 It is a small goal, I know.
 My goal is also to come in third for my age group even though I may be the only one who enters in my age group.

 And that first race?
 No matter how fast or slow I run, I'll PR.

 I am 56 years old.
-I haven't run consistently since I was in high school.
+I haven't run consistently since I was in high school [no, my mission].
 I am running now because I can.
 And because of Jim and Shawn.
 And because I have an incredibly supportive wife who believes in me.
 She has always believed in me, even when I didn't believe in myself.
 Thank you, Cristi.

 I appreciate the running advice I have gotten from family and friends.
 Please keep it coming.
 I'll take all the advice I can get.
 I need it.